As soon as you create an ACL script, you often have to add to it or edit it. There’s an easy way to do it.

 So I added the OS field to the script by typing OS AS ” “ at the appropriate point in the script as shown below.

-Again, I ran the script to extract the first 10 fields.
+Again, I ran the script to extract the first 10 records.
 When satisfied with the results, I deleted “FIRST 10″, and ran the export script with all records.

 Editing an Import Script